Ya-Hoo/Flippy-bit/README.md

 4. Prevents any user input
 5. Because death wave arrives at different score on different machines, have GIGA ed play a trial round to find out when this will occur.
 Then use that data to determine when to switch to bullet spray mode.

+## Analysis and comparison

+Plot histogram/distribution chart to compare different versions of ed Tryna think of a way that other ppl can contribute data to this